himanshu1799/Javasscript-Module/Day 22/Day22_Assignment.md

 ### Exercises: Level 1

-1. Create a closure which has one inner function
+1. Create a closure which has one inner function.

 ### Exercises: Level 2

-1. Create a closure which has three inner functions
+1. Create a closure which has three inner functions.

 ### Exercises: Level 3